 When your dog rubs against the furniture of carpet, or goes outside and starts rolling around, the chances are that he is trying to cover up the shampoo smell with the natural and normal doggy odours that he is used to and which he finds safe.

 Natural, unscented dog shampoo

-- Due to current supply shortages bottle colour may differ.
-Our natural products contain no harmful chemicals, NO SULFATES, NO PARABENS, NO ANIMAL TESTING, NO ARTIFICIAL FRAGRANCES.
+- Our natural products contain no harmful chemicals, NO SULFATES, NO PARABENS, NO ANIMAL TESTING, NO ARTIFICIAL FRAGRANCES.
 We keep our packaging to a minimum, we do not use boxes or leaflets, and only use materials that are reusable and recyclable.
 Any outer packaging is required by Amazon for shipping.

 Going crazy after a bath helps him to dry off

 Going crazy after a bath can help your dog to dry off and become more comfortable.

 As well as rubbing against things he will also shake a lot to remove the excess water from his coat and to get air to his skin to help him to cool off.

 He’s a dog he is allowed to go crazy after a bath

 Dogs love life and they also love to have fun.
 Whizzing around is something that dogs do from time to time.